cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 * Indefinite-length items MUST NOT appear.
 They can be encoded as definite-length items instead.

-If a protocol allows for IEEE floats, then additional canonicalization rules might need to be added.
+If a protocol allows for IEEE floats, then additional deterministic encoding rules might need to be added.
 One example rule might be to have all floats start as a 64-bit float, then do a test conversion to a 32-bit float; if the result is the same numeric value, use the shorter value